-The cU Denver Center for Faculty Development provides tools and links related to topics such as classroom and online teaching, mentoring, research and scholarship, dossier review, etc. Here are some headlines from the website:
+The CU Center for Faculty Development provides tools and links related to topics such as classroom and online teaching, mentoring, research and scholarship, dossier review, etc. Here are some headlines from the website:

 Course Management – managing large classes, tips for new teachers, crisis management, learning communities, team-based learning, and teaching diverse students.